This rich, creamy Smoked Salmon Pate makes a wonderful spread for crackers, toasts, and holiday canapés.

 What kind of salmon should I use for this?

 The salmon I used came from that fishmonger and restaurant, Seabolt’s.
+They smoke their own salmon, and the smoked salmon has a great full flavor.
 I love their salmon.
-In fact, I love all the food they make and sell.
 If you’re ever in town, I highly recommend them!

-Seabolt’s also sells their smoked salmon in the shop and online to be shipped.
-Check ‘em out.
+Seabolt’s sells their smoked salmon in the shop and online to be shipped.
+Another of my favorite places to buy seafood, and especially smoked seafood, is {affiliate link} Whidbey Island Seafood Company.

 I’ve seen smoked salmon in the refrigerated fish section at the grocery store and in places like Trader Joes.

-Some stores sell salmon trimmings, which are a bit cheaper and would work equally well in this recipe.
-Check with your butcher/fish department.
+Additionally, some stores sell salmon trimmings, which are a bit cheaper, and would work equally as well as full salmon fillets in this recipe.
+Check with your butcher/fish department to see if they sell these.

 If you have a smoker and make your own, you could use homemade smoked salmon as well.